M1ngiii/ds-practice-2025/docs/README.md

 - **Single points of failure**: orchestrator, order_queue, and each verification service are each a single instance.
 Any one crashing halts or rejects all orders touching that service.
 - **Limited redundancy**: only `order_executor` runs as two replicas (`scale: 2`), providing failover for order consumption via lease-based election.
 - **No split-brain for queue access**: the order_queue service is the single authority for both the queue state and leadership.
 An executor can only dequeue if it holds the current lease, preventing double-processing.
-- **No split-brain for verification**: each verification service is a single instance with an in-memory lock; concurrent requests for the same order are serialised.
+- **No split-brain for verification**: each verification service is a single instance with an in-memory lock.
+Concurrent requests for the same order are serialised.

 ---